SEMG

 Study, preserve and transmit.

-The mission of the SEMG is to make visible the relationships between fungi and societies: what fungi nourish, heal, transform, inspire, tell and transmit.
+The mission of the SEMG is to make visible the relationships between fungi, knowledge, environments and societies: what fungi nourish, heal, transform, inspire, tell and transmit.

 It is interested in field-based knowledge, production practices, culinary and medicinal uses, popular narratives, artistic expressions, objects, archives and oral traditions.

-Its mission is also to build bridges between mycology, anthropology, history, ecology, production, cuisine, traditional medicine and contemporary cultural practices.
+It creates bridges between mycology, anthropology, history, ecology, production, cuisine, traditional medicine and contemporary cultural practices, in order to make ethnomycology exist as a living, documented and accessible field.

 What does the SEMG do?